Switcheo/tradehub/README.md

 - 5001 - REST API (optional when using nginx proxy)
 - 26656 - P2P
 - 26657 - Tendermint API (optional low level API)

+### Chain ID

+The chain IDs are already configured appropriately if you are using the correct package.

+- Testnet: `switcheochain`
+- Mainnet: `switcheo-tradehub-1`

 ### Unjail your jailed validator node